Blood glucose monitoring: Continuous glucose monitoring

 Patients, therefore, require traditional fingerstick measurements for calibration (typically twice per day) and are often advised to use fingerstick measurements to confirm hypo- or hyperglycemia before taking corrective action.

-The lag time discussed above has been reported to be about 5 minutes.
+The lag time mentioned above has been reported to be about 5 minutes.
 Anecdotally, some users of the various systems report lag times of up to 10–15 minutes.
 This lag time is insignificant when blood sugar levels are relatively consistent.
 However, blood sugar levels, when changing rapidly, may read in the normal range on a CGM system while in reality the patient is already experiencing symptoms of an out-of-range blood glucose value and may require treatment.
 Patients using CGM are therefore advised to consider both the absolute value of the blood glucose level given by the system as well as any trend in the blood glucose levels.
 For example, a patient using CGM with a blood glucose of 100 mg/dl on their CGM system might take no action if their blood glucose has been consistent for several readings, while a patient with the same blood glucose level but whose blood glucose has been dropping steeply in a short period of time might be advised to perform a fingerstick test to check for hypoglycemia.